ganeti/ganeti/doc/iallocator.rst

     ``multi-relocate`` or ``multi-evacuate``.
 The ``allocate`` request
     is used when a new instance needs to be placed on the cluster.
-The ``relocate`` request is used when an existing instance needs to be moved within its node group, while the ``multi-relocate`` one is able to relocate multiple instances across multiple node groups.
-The ``multi-evacuate`` protocol requests that the script computes the optimal relocate solution for all secondary instances of the given nodes.
+The ``relocate`` request is used when an existing instance needs to be moved within its node group.

+    The ``multi-evacuate`` protocol used to request that the script computes the optimal relocate solution for all secondary instances of the given nodes.
+It is now deprecated and should no longer be used.

+    The ``change-group`` request is used to relocate multiple instances across multiple node groups. ``node-evacuate`` evacuates instances off their node(s).
+These are described in a separate :ref:`design document <multi-reloc-detailed-design>`.

 For both allocate and relocate mode, the following extra keys are needed in the ``request`` dictionary: